mithra62/member_list/README.md

 # Member List
-A replacement for the first party `memberlist` template tags and workflow that adds some much needed updates and funcctionality.
+A replacement for the first party `memberlist` template tags and workflow that adds some much needed updates and functionality.

 ## Features